Phenomenological Concepts and Methods for HCI Research

 Workshop Participation

 Registration for the workshop is through the main INTERACT 2025 conference registration system.
-(Registration link coming soon)
+(Registration open!)

 Location